MayankBambal/dl_50/docs/faq.md

 ## General Questions

+### Q: What is the completion deadline?

+**A:** The course will finish on **December 31st, 2025**.
+This is your 2025 resolution deadline.
+Plan your schedule to complete all 50 days by this date.
+If you start later, you can do multiple days per day or extend your daily time commitment to finish on time.

 ### Q: Do I need prior experience in machine learning?

 **A:** No!
 This course is designed for beginners.
 However, basic Python programming knowledge and familiarity with NumPy/Pandas is recommended.